Skip to main content

 Set budget amount

 The budget amount is the upper limit of the budget.
+To set the budget amount:

-3. For a fixed budget, enter the budget amount.
+2. Enter the budget amount.
 Note that you can't use decimals in the budget amount.

 • Set recurring period budget based on the last period cost: The subsequent periods will adopt the cost of the last period rounded to the nearest dollar (or other currencies you choose for the budget).